The States Parties to this Agreement,

 2. Any threat or use of force or any other hostile act or threat of hostile act on the moon is prohibited.
 It is likewise prohibited to use the moon in order to commit any such act or to engage in any such threat in relation to the earth, the moon spacecraft, the personnel of spacecraft or man-made space objects.

-3. States Parties shall not place in orbit around or other trajectory to or around the moon objects carrying nuclear weapons or any other kinds of weapons of mass destruction or place or use such weapons on or in the moon.
+3. States Parties shall not place in orbit around or other trajectory to or around the moon objects carrying nuclear weapons or any other kind of weapons of mass destruction or place or use such weapons on or in the moon.

 4. The establishment of military bases, installations and fortifications, the testing of any type of weapons and the conduct of military manoeuvres on the moon shall be forbidden.
 The use of military personnel for scientific research or for any other peaceful purposes shall not be prohibited.
 The use of any equipment or facility necessary for peaceful exploration and use of the moon shall also not be prohibited.